-Prior to issuance, the Purchasing Coordinator forwards the RFP and other bid documents to the Director for review.
+Prior to issuance, the Purchasing Coordinator forwards the bid documents to the Manager of Environmental Services for review.

 The By-Law to "Define the Procurement Policies and Procedures for the Township of King" (referred to Purchasing By-Law) has price thresholds, and thus some supplies (below the threshold) may be purchased directly by the Manager from local sources.